-Trimester 2 commencing students: 1.5 years over 5 consecutive trimesters
+Trimester 2 commencing students: 1.5 years over 5 consecutive trimesters, or part-time equivalent

-Trimester 3 commencing students: 1.5 years over 4 consecutive trimesters
+Trimester 3 commencing students: 1.5 years over 4 consecutive trimesters, or part-time equivalent

 The Master of Applied Sport Science is designed to meet the need for high level sport scientists employed in professional and semi-professional sport and at various institutes of sport.
-The course is intended to build on prior knowledge and expertise gained at the undergraduate level.
+The course is intended to build on prior knowledge and expertise gained through prior formal education and experience.
 This will provide appropriate professional development to underpin career advancement to senior sport scientist positions or transitioning into a sport science research environment.

 Graduates will be equipped with the skills necessary to function with a high degree of autonomy, and the knowledge required to implement new initiatives designed to enhance the performance of elite athletes.
 Master’s graduates will have the skills needed to evaluate such initiatives.
 Graduates will demonstrate a conceptual understanding that enables the student to critically evaluate current research in Sport Science as well as be able to apply their skills to make a contribution to research in Sport Science.